Abhishekkumar200/Customer-feedback-platform-with-frill/README.md

 # Customer feedback platform with frill
 This project is about creating a customer feedback platform where users can log in using Google OAuth and provide feedback on various aspects of a product.
-The feedback has been grouped in the categories such as Product Features, Product Pricing, and Product Usability.They can rate all features from 1 to 10 and all accumulated data will be shown on dashboard. **Frill.co** has been used to collect and manage the feedback data.
+The feedback has been grouped in the categories such as Product Features, Product Pricing, and Product Usability.
+They can rate all aspects of a product from 1 to 10 and all accumulated data will be shown on dashboard. **Frill.co** has been used to collect and manage the feedback data.

 ## Folders